datajerk/ctf-write-ups/wpictf2020/dorsia4/README.md

         001040c6                 ??         ??
 ```

 Above you can see the global `a` at offset `0x00104080`, above that the global `d`, and at the top of the RW address space, the RW part of the GOT.
 If you look at the `checksec` output above you'll notice `Partial RELRO` meaning that some of the GOT can be changed.
-That is the target, specifically `printf`. _Why?_
+That is the target, specifically `printf`.

 ```
 char a[69];